pretzelogical/holbertonschool-AirBnB_clone/README.md

 ## Testing

-Testing can be done using the followinf comman
+Testing can be done using the followinf command